 Jessica Schmidt, 13, is a teenager living with type 1 diabetes in Victoria.
-As a Canadian Diabetes Association volunteer advocate, she has shared her story with Members of the Legislative Assembly (MLAs).
+As a Diabetes Canada volunteer advocate, she has shared her story with Members of the Legislative Assembly (MLAs).

 What the Diabetes Charter for Canada means to me

 I want everyone to see diabetes through my eyes and know that it isn’t something to be afraid or ashamed of.
 With the Diabetes Charter for Canada in place, perhaps more effort will be made within the education system to teach others about diabetes.